thpatch/thcrap/readme.md

 * **Patch stacking** - apply any number of patches at the same time, sorted by a priority list.
 Supports wildcard-based blacklisting of files in certain patches through the run configuration.

-* Automatically adds **transparent Unicode filename support** via Win32 API wrappers to target processes using the Win32 ANSI functions, without the need for programs like [AppLocale] (http://en.wikipedia.org/wiki/AppLocale).
+* Automatically adds **transparent Unicode filename support** via Win32 API wrappers to target processes using the Win32 ANSI functions, without the need for programs like [AppLocale](http://en.wikipedia.org/wiki/AppLocale).

 * Patches can support **multiple builds and versions** of a single program, identified by a combination of SHA-256 hashes and .EXE file sizes.